-This year olive trees have surpassed the fiddle leaf fig tree in the interior design world as a favorite home decor plant, but finding the best faux olive trees that look real can be tricky.
-You don’t want to see the plastic seams on the olives or droplets of glue “water” on the leaves.
-That will quickly turn your fake tree into a faux pas.
-My last greenery guide on where to buy the best fake plants has been wildly popular, but there is one link that is clicked on more than all the others — you guessed it — olive tree decor.
+This year faux olive trees have surpassed the fiddle leaf fig tree in the interior design world as a favorite home decor plant, but finding the best faux olive trees that look real can be tricky.
+You don’t want to see plastic seams on the olives or droplets of glue “fake water” on the leaves.
+That will quickly turn your olive tree into a faux pas.
+My last greenery guide on where to buy the best fake plants has been wildly popular, but there is one artificial plant, in particular, that is clicked on more than all the others — you guessed it — olive tree decor.
 It’s having a moment, so let’s break it down with my top picks.

 Hands Down My Favorite Faux Olive Tree